The Run Down

 When you get into Wind Point, you might think you’ve teleported somewhere else entirely.
 There are million dollar homes set back behind the street, the roads look like they are freshly paved, and every single lawn and patch of grass looks immaculate.
 In the middle of all this is the Wind Point Lighthouse, which is one of the oldest and tallest active lighthouses on the Great Lakes, and listed on the National Register of Historic Places.

-If you happen to be here on the first Saturday or Sunday of the month, you can actually go inside the light house for a view of Lake Michigan from 11 stories high.
+If you happen to be here on the first Saturday or Sunday of the month (once we get past the the Covid-19 pandemic), you can actually go inside the light house for a view of Lake Michigan from 11 stories high.
 Details here.

 Back in it’s hey day, this was actually operated by a member of the coast guard that would live on the premises.
 Today, although active, it’s in the hands of local caretakers who’ve turned the surrounding grounds into a peaceful park on the water.
 Not too shabby of a place for a quick rest stop before we get going again.